rajeevamatya/eduki-hugo-site/content/en/grade-6/Algebra - Expressions and Equations/Expressions/Introduction_to_expressions/index.md

 The answer to this question is that a letter is never subtracted, added, multiplied or divided by a known number.
 We perform those operations with numbers only.
 When we arent sure of true value of any quantity, we use a letter that holds the place for that quantity.
 Its like your friend keeping your seat secure in a resturant

 The real reason is that the letter used here isn't just another letter.
-It's the same as deducting one numerical quantity from the other.
+It's the same as deducting one numerical quantity from the other, the difference is that we know all numbers in a numerical expression while we may not know the value of all quantities in an algebraic expressions.

 Let's consider a situation when we have some unknown value.
 For example, you are being offered 30 cents discount on all chocolates being sold at a store and you want to know how much you need to pay for one chocolate.